AuburnSounds/Dplug/README.md

    * `tools/pbr-sketch`: workspace for creating plugin background textures
    * `tools/release`: DUB frontend to build Mac bundles and use LDC with proper envvars
    * `tools/ldvst`: small plugin host for testing loading, in D
-   * `tools/ldvst`: test plugin host for testing audio processing speed, in D
+   * `tools/process`: test plugin host for testing audio processing speed/reproducibility, in D
    * `tools/ldvst-cpp`: test plugin host for testing loading, in C++
    * `tools/wav-compare`: comparison of WAV files

 ## How to build plugins

-- Use the DMD compiler on Windows or the LDC compiler on Mac: http://dlang.org/download.html
+- Use the DMD >= 2.067 compiler on Windows and/or the LDC >= 0.16.0 compiler for Mac 64-bit: http://dlang.org/download.html
 - Install DUB, the D package manager: http://code.dlang.org/download
+- Compiling for Mac or with LDC?
+Use my DUB branch instead: https://github.com/p0nce/dub/tree/issue-635-bis
 - go in the `examples/distort` directory
 - type `dub --compiler=dmd` or `dub --compiler=ldc2` depending on the platform